2024–25 Akari Chargers season

 The team's reshuffling paid off in the preliminary round, finishing with an 8–0 sweep with 21 points.
 In the quarterfinals, the Chargers beat Farm Fresh to advance to the semifinals for the first time in team history.
 They then faced the PLDT High Speed Hitters in the semifinals, who they beat 3–2 to clinch their first-ever championship berth, but not without controversy.
 In the championship, the team was challenged by Creamline, where the team suffered a sweep.

 The Chargers qualified for the Invitational Conference as a result of the team reaching the semifinals, but decided to opt out due to injury concerns.

+In the 2024–25 All-Filipino Conference, Akari finished 7th in the preliminary round with a 5–6 record and 15 points.
+In the qualifying round, they won against the Farm Fresh Foxies in a five-set match to advance to the final round.
+In the quarterfinals, the Chargers swept the Galeries Tower Highrisers despite both matches going the full length to advance to the round-robin semifinals.
+After a three-set loss to the Petro Gazz Angels in their final semifinal match, Akari was eliminated from championship contention, and were eventually matched against the Choco Mucho Flying Titans in the third-place series.
+The team beat Choco Mucho in three matches to finish the conference with a bronze medal and back-to-back podium finishes.